icebert04/icebert04.github.io/_posts/2019-1-18-pamilacan-island.md

 Then came another tourist from Belgium.
 He visited me in Manila for a few days and said that he will go to Pampanga to see the local tribes.
 Then go up to the mountains of Batad after.
 I was impressed that this guy did his research.
 He is one of the few tourists that didn't really need my advice.
 After a few weeks, Damien (whom I call the Baloon guy since he loves to makes air toy balloons for the kids) went back to my place.
-I asked him then "What's next"? and he said that he is going to Pamilacan.
+I asked him then **"What's next"**? and he said that he is going to Pamilacan.

 Pamilacan?
 Where the hell is that?
 This was the first time that I was ashamed of myself.
 Being a Filipino but being humbled and overpowered by a foreigner who lives 10,000 kilometers away.